odhs/MoviesCollectionManager/README.md

+# PROJECT MOVED

+This project was moved to [GitLab](https://gitlab.com/shdo/MoviesCollectionManager) and next commits will be there first.

 # Movies Collection Manager

 Movies Collection Manager allows you to choose your movies and put them in collections, share with friends and see which streaming services contain the movies.